SciPy 2025

 Deepyaman Datta

-Deepyaman is a software engineer at Dagster Labs.
-He joined from Voltron Data, where he was a Senior Staff Software Engineer on the Ibis team.
+Deepyaman is an experienced data practitioner and tool builder.
+He was a Senior Staff Software Engineer at Voltron Data on the Ibis team.
 Before their acquisition by Voltron Data, he was a Founding Machine Learning Engineer at Claypot AI, working on their real-time feature engineering platform.
 Prior to that, he led data engineering teams and asset development across a range of industries at QuantumBlack, AI by McKinsey.

 Deepyaman is passionate about building and contributing to the broader open-source data ecosystem.
 Outside of his day job, he helps maintain Kedro, an open-source Python framework for building production-ready data science pipelines.